UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

         Required?                    no
         Default value                marionette

+	-mcollectivePskPlugin <String>
+    	Psk plugin used in MCollective.
+The default value is 'unset'.
+		For an OpenShift Enterprise installation, the value should be 'asimplething'.
+        Required?                    no
+        Default value                unset

     -sshdCygwinDir <String>
         Location of sshd installation.
 This is where cygwin will be installed.
         Required?                    no